Structure relocation

-Hydraulically powered dollies move a historic 19th-century brick church in Salem, Massachusetts.
+Hydraulically powered dollies move the historic 19th-century First Baptist Church in Salem, Massachusetts.

 A structure relocation is the process of moving a structure from one location to another.
 There are two main ways for a structure to be moved: disassembling and then reassembling it at the required destination, or transporting it whole.
 For the latter, the building is first raised and then may be pushed on temporary rails or dollies if the distance is short.
 Otherwise, wheels, such as flatbed trucks, are used.
 These moves can be complicated and require the removal of protruding parts of the building, such as the chimney, as well as obstacles along the journey, such as overhead cables and trees.

 Reasons for moving a building range from commercial reasons such as scenery to preserving an important or historic building.
 Moves may also be made simply at the whim of the owner, or to separate a building from the plot of land on which it stands.